 It’s a known phenomenon that airplanes have to fight drag, and engineers design planes based around the fact that there is drag.
 Likewise, many of our plans have their drag points — if we’re honest, we know where we’re likely to go wrong and what types of things are likely to mess us up.

-For instance, if you’re wanting to write an ebook but know you have trouble organizing your ideas, you need to come up with a plan that addresses that drag point.
+For instance, if you’re wanting to write an ebook but know you have trouble organizing your ideas, you need to come up with a plan that addresses that drag point in order to succeed.
 Note here that you’re still not assuming failure: you’re assuming you can write the ebook, but to write the ebook, you’ll need to do something to overcome the natural drag you’ll face.